top of page

 And still others, prefer an outdoor hutch system.

 Animals who pace back and forth; move their feed and water dishes for no reason; have constant chewing at water bottles; pulling at wire; or any other repetitive behavior are likely telling you that they would like a toy to play with.
 Toys can be easily cleaned in the dishwasher.
-We have heard that rabbits that have interesting things to do live longer, since this is true with people, it would make sense to be true for Mini Lops as well, though we do not have any facts to support this theory.
+We feel that rabbits that have interesting things to do live longer, since this is true with people, it would make sense to be also be true for Mini Lops, though we do not have any facts to support this theory.
 Mini Lops love attention from adults, children, and other rabbits.
 They are very sweet, playful, and cuddly.
 Each one is unique and has his/her own personality.

 Cage Bedding: Typically, bedding is not used in wire bottom cages, but on some occasions, particularly on occasions of sudden extreme cold, either straw or hay may be used.
 Cages with solid bottoms will use wood shavings, wood chips, straw, etc. as contact bedding to help absorb urine within the enclosure.
 With wire cages, you will need a pan or something for the droppings to drop into if you are not litter training, in this case we recommend the non-toxic pine pellets, they smell a lot better and you don't need as much of them as you do many of the other materials.
 Cedar chips should be avoided as it is known to cause upper respiratory infections.